cachethq/cachet/README.md

 If you would like to utilize [laravel homestead](http://laravel.com/docs/5.1/homestead), we have a per-project installation available to use for development purposes.

-First, modify Homestead.yaml to map your Cachet directory to the Vagrant VM properly.
+First, install dependencies by `composer install` and modify Homestead.yaml to map your Cachet directory to the Vagrant VM properly.
 It looks like this by default:

 ```yaml
 folders: